-1. Understanding and Meaning
+1. Understanding ARM

 1.2.
 ARM Approaches